sukhjindersukh/exclim/README.md

 # Generate your jar!
 >mvn clean package

 # Thanks for coming here!
+Feedback highly appreciated.
+#If you like it then hit :sun_with_face: